 An expenditure represents a payment with either cash or credit to purchase goods or services.
-An expenditure is recorded at a single point in time (the time of purchase), compared to an expense which is allocated or accrued over a period of time.
+An expenditure is recorded at a single point in time (the time of purchase), compared to an expense that is recorded in a period where it has been used up or expired.
 This guide will review the different types of expenditures used in accounting and finance.

 Expenditure vs Expense

-It’s important to understand the difference between an expenditure an expense.
-Though they seem similar, they’re actually different and have some important nuances you must know about.
+It’s important to understand the difference between an expenditure and an expense.
+Though related, they’re actually different and have some important nuances you must know about.

 Expense – This is the amount that is recorded as an offset to revenues or income on a company’s income statement.
 For example, the same $10 million piece of equipment with a 5-year life has a depreciation expense of $2 million each year.

 Expenditures in accounting comprise two broad categories: capital expenditures and revenue expenditures